-Refer to Austroads - Guide to Road Design Part 6A - Pedestrian and Cycle Paths.
+8 Refer to Austroads - Guide to Road Design Part 6A -Pedestrian and Cycle Paths.

+Land Use Plan - PDA-wide development criteria 3.0

-- i. does not unreasonably constrain future provision of public transport infrastructure and does not adversely impact on existing or future public transport corridors; - j. ensures potential public transport routes are constructed to a standard appropriate to accommodate services, footpaths and pavements; - k. ensures vehicle access and parking is safe and convenient for residents. workers, visitors and service providers; - I. provides for a range of off-street parking options that may service both non-residential and residential uses: and - m. ensures any car parking structures are suitably sleeved.
+- f. makes adequate provision for public transport infrastructure including bus stops and indent bays at appropriate locations in conjunction with Translink; - g. provides end of trip facilities for pedestrians and cyclists, including secure undercover bicycle storage facilities, showers and lockers; - h. promotes delivery of active transport connections as identified in Map 8 (Active Transport Plan), that provide opportunities to access areas adjoining the PDA (subject to further investigations); - i. provides cycle parking in the public realm; - j. does not unreasonably constrain future provision of public transport infrastructure and does not adversely impact on existing or future public transport corridors; - k. ensures potential public transport routes are constructed to a standard appropriate to accommodate services, footpaths and pavements; - ensures vehicle access and parking is safe and convenient for residents, workers, visitors and service providers;

+- m.provides for a range of off-street parking options that may service both non-residential and residential uses; and - n. ensures any car parking structures are suitably sleeved.